DETAILED ACTION

 a peripheral circuit TR1/TR2, disposed around the array of memory cells, and comprising:

-a (three-dimensional) first transistor TR1, formed on the semiconductor substrate, and comprising a first protruding channel structure AR2 having a first conductive type N and a first gate structure 11b covering the first protruding channel structure (Figs. 7; 2B: D-D’; 9B); and
+a first transistor TR1, formed on the semiconductor substrate, and comprising a first protruding channel structure AR2 having a first conductive type N and a first gate structure 11b covering the first protruding channel structure (Figs. 7; 2B: D-D’; 9B);

-a second transistor TR2, formed on the semiconductor substrate, and comprising a second protruding channel structure AR2 having a second conductive type P and a second gate structure 11c covering the second protruding channel structure (Figs. 7; 2B: D-D’; 9C),
+a second transistor TR2, formed on the semiconductor substrate, and comprising a second protruding channel structure AR2 having a second conductive type P and a second gate structure 11c covering the second protruding channel structure (Figs. 7; 2B: D-D’; 9C), and

 wherein each of the first gate structure and the second gate structure comprises a gate conductor 32 and a gate dielectric layer 9b/9c lining along a bottom side of the gate conductor, wherein the second gate structure further comprises a work function layer 36 extending in between the gate conductor and the gate dielectric layer (Figs. 7, 9B and 9C);